aws-amplify/amplify-js/docs/media/api_guide.md

 ### Manual Setup

-In manual configuration, you need to provide your AWS Resource credentials to `Amplify.configure()`:
+In the manual configuration, you need to provide your AWS Resource credentials to `Amplify.configure()`:

 ```js
 import Amplify, { API } from 'aws-amplify';